Darren Jarman

 Darren Robert Jarman (born 28 January 1967) is a former Australian rules footballer who played for the Hawthorn Football Club and Adelaide Football Club in the Australian Football League (AFL), and for the North Adelaide Football Club in the South Australian National Football League (SANFL).

-Jarman is recognized, along with older brother Andrew, as one of the most skilful South Australian footballers of the late 1980s and 1990s.
+Jarman is recognised, along with older brother Andrew, as one of the most skillful South Australian footballers of the late 1980s and 1990s.
 While Andrew was renowned for his constructive handball skills, Darren was regarded as one of the finest kicks on either foot, whether passing to a leading forward or shooting for goal.

 SANFL career (1985–1990)

 Jarman played 117 games and kicked 211 goals for North Adelaide in the SANFL between 1985 and 1990.
 The highlight of this period was playing in the 1987 SANFL Grand Final premiership victory with brother Andrew.
 He was selected on the interchange in the club's Team of the Century at a gala dinner held on 7 October 2000.
 He also played 27 night series/pre-season competition matches for North Adelaide, in which he kicked 25 goals.